Clastify logo

 2. Measure the gas volume, temperature and pressure.

-If you collect gas over water, the pressure inside the measuring cylinder is not just the pressure of the dry gas.
-Water vapour also contributes to the total pressure.
+When gas is collected over water, the pressure inside the measuring cylinder is not just the pressure of the dry gas.
+Water vapour also adds to the total pressure.
 For more accurate processing, subtract the water vapour pressure at the measured temperature from the total pressure before using the ideal gas equation.

-This is where experimental judgement matters too.
-A suitable method needs glassware or apparatus that measures volume precisely enough for the gas sample, a reliable temperature measurement, and either a barometer reading or trustworthy atmospheric pressure data.
+Experimental judgement matters here too.
+A suitable method uses glassware or apparatus that measures volume precisely enough for the gas sample, gives a reliable temperature measurement, and includes either a barometer reading or trustworthy atmospheric pressure data.
 Repeats help separate random scatter from a systematic error such as gas escaping before collection.

 Were those notes helpful?